How do Not-For-Profit Businesses Work? Can Not-For-Profits Make a Profit?

-- Not to participate or intervene in any political campaign on behalf of, or in opposition to, any candidate for public office; and NOTE: Again, Super Pacs, ALEC, Clinton Foundation…
+- Not to participate or intervene in any political campaign on behalf of, or in opposition to, any candidate for public office.
+NOTE: This doesn’t seem to apply either since we have Super Pacs, ALEC, Clinton Foundation…

 - Not to be organized for or conduct activities that are illegal or violate fundamental public policies.
 NOTE: Not directly and overtly anyway.

-In other words, a non-profit isn’t going to be the same as a for-profit public company, but they care just as much about the bottom line as any other company, can reward their employees generously (within reason), and can most certainly make a profit… all while enjoying a tax exempt status.
-This is perfect for businesses whose ends were not profit anyway, like those who are trying to influence national and global policy.
+In other words, a non-profit isn’t going to be the same as a for-profit public company, but they care just as much about the bottom line as any other company, can reward their employees generously (within reason), and can most certainly make a profit while enjoying a tax-exempt status.
+This is perfect for businesses whose ends were non-profit anyway, like those who are trying to influence national and global policy.

-TIP: Tax exempt doesn’t mean the organization pays no tax, it means they are exempt from most federal income tax requirements and some state taxes (like sales tax in some states).
-Under Section 511, a 501(c) organization is subject to tax on its “unrelated business income“, whether or not the organization actually makes a profit, but not including selling donated merchandise or other business or trade carried on by volunteers, or certain bingo games.
+TIP: Tax-exempt doesn’t mean the organization pays no tax, it means they are exempt from most federal income tax requirements and some state taxes (like sales tax in some states).
+Under Section 511, a 501(c) organization is subject to tax on its “unrelated business income,” whether or not the group makes a profit, but not including selling donated merchandise or other business or trade carried on by volunteers, or certain bingo games.
 Disposal of donated goods valued over $2,500, or acceptance of goods worth over $5,000 may also trigger special filing and record-keeping requirements.

 Non-Profit vs. Not-for-Profit: What’s the Difference?

 Why is Ikea a Non-profit?
-IKEA is a non-profit, if that gives you an idea that non-profits can be real businesses who make profit!
+IKEA is a non-profit; non-profits can be money-making businesses.

-FACT: As of 2014, there were about 1.4 million nonprofits in the U.S. and of those, about 1 million are public charities.
+FACT: As of 2014, there were about 1.4 million nonprofits in the U.S., and of those, about 1 million are public charities.
 Charity Navigator rates over 7,700 of them (which account for 50% of annual donations when excluding houses of worship).
-CEOs of “more profitable non-profit” can make millions a year in compensation (this is especially true in healthcare where it takes at least that to woo the big players away from the for-profit sector).
-MANY for-profit business folk, such as the Kochs, Ichan, and Soros participate in the private and public markets, in all sectors, directly and indirectly, in charity and philanthropy.
+CEOs of “a more profitable non-profit” can make millions a year in compensation.
+This is true in healthcare, where it takes at least that much to lure the big players away from the for-profit sector.
+MANY people who operate for-profit businesses such as the Koch brothers, Icahn, and Soros participate in the private and public markets, in all sectors, directly and indirectly, both in charity and philanthropy.
 See TheStreet.com’s These 9 Nonprofit Executives Made Over $1-Million.